HebiRobotics/QuickBuffers/README.md

  * Dataset 4 (10 MB) contains ~73k identical 140 byte messages copied from [SBE](https://mechanical-sympathy.blogspot.com/2014/05/simple-binary-encoding.html)'s `MarketDataBenchmark`
  * Dataset 5 (64 MB) contains a single artificial message with one (64 MB) packed double field (`repeated double values = 1 [packed=true]`).
 It only encodes a repeated type with known width (no varint), so it should be representative of a best-case scenario (on little-endian systems this can map to memcpy).

  The benchmarking code looks as below.
-Note that this particular benchmark does not manually generate messages (i.e. use the `Builder` API) and does not trigger Lazy-String parsing, so the numbers reported for `Protobuf-Java` are likely better than they would be for use cases that don't just forward messages.

 ```Java
 // Code for Protobuf-Java